 NOTE:

-1. If the ‘Applicant’ include not only the declarant, please also provide the names of the other applicants.
+The “applicant” is not limited to the statement of the person, that is, the business organization to which the declarant belongs is also required to fill out.

-2.The ‘Trade secrets (KNOW-HOW）” should have potential economic value and have taken proper means by the previous employers to maintain the confidentiality.
+The “trade secrets (KNOW-HOW)” should have potential economic value and have taken proper means by the former employer(s) to maintain the confidentiality.

-If there is any question, please contact Technology Transfer and Incubation Center.
+Had any question, please contact the NHRI Technology Transfer and Incubation Center.